 The Jabra Elite 45h are a great-value set of wireless on-ear headphones for their price, with balanced sound and an insane 50-hour battery life.
-Now for just AU$82, you can get this set of on-ear cans.
+They were down to AU$82, but now this set of on-ear cans is up to AU$104, still a decent saving.
 This Prime exclusive deal nets you the black model with free expedited delivery from the US.

 Bose SoundSport Wireless earbuds |

 The Bose SoundSport Wireless earbuds are often discounted – by almost half during Prime Day.
 While this price isn't the best, it's still an affordable Bose option.
 Our sister site What Hi-Fi? are big fans of these sports-centric buds, giving them a full five stars in their review for their comfortable fit, fun sound and solid wireless performance.
 Score a pair yourself today in black, white, or blue.View Deal

 AU$199 AU$119 (save AU$80) The second product from Australian company Nura, the NuraLoop takes the clever personalised audio of the over-ear Nuraphone and packs it into wireless neckband pair of in-ears, complete with noise-cancelling, sweat-resistance, an awesome 16 hour battery life and more.
 Here at TechRadar we gave these buds full marks in our review , so now's your chance to score this five-star product for nearly half price.View Deal

 Fire TV Stick 4K |

 AU$99 AU$84 (save AU$15)